 Charleston Tea PlantationVisit Charleston Tea Plantation for a fun and educational one-of-a-kind experience.
 See and hear how tea is grown and made into the world's 2nd most consumed beverage.
 Free Factory Tour, unique Gift Shop, spectacular views and all the tea you can drink!

 Irvin-House VineyardsCharleston’s only winery.
-Open Tuesday through Saturday 10am-5pm.
-Visitors can taste authentic wine, visit the vineyards and stroll through the property, tastings every 30 min.
+Open Tuesday-Saturday 10am-5pm.
+Visitors can taste authentic southern wine, visit the vineyards and stroll through the property, tastings every 30 min.
 Children and pets welcome, feel free to bring a picnic.
 Closed January.

 Magnolia CemeteryThe oldest cemetery in Charleston, founded in 1849 on the banks of the Cooper River, is inhabited by generations of southern leaders.
 On the National Register of Historic Places.
 Visitors are welcome.
 8:00 am-5:00 pm.
 Free.

 Mepkin Abbey and Gardens1949 Catholic Trappist monks have lived and worked on this 3,000 acre 18th century Cooper River rice plantation.
 Visitors tour a working monastery and adjacent gardens and shop in Mepkin Abbey Store featuring monastic products and unique handcrafted items.